 During his time in public office, Hooser has provided strong leadership on a wide range of issues including renewable energy, social justice, environmental protection, shoreline access, affordable housing, and agriculture.
 He is known for his willingness to be "out in front" on issues.
 He introduced a "first in the nation law" making Hawaii the nation's first State requiring solar hot water heating systems (or equivalent) for all newly constructed homes.
 He also led the early legislative battle in the Hawaii Senate in support of civil union legislation, played a leadership role in successfully repealing the Public Land Development Corporation and is widely acknowledged for his leadership and hard work on progressive policy initiatives covering a broad spectrum.

 Prior to being elected to public office, Hooser owned and operated with partners a small publishing enterprise - producing visitor, real estate and local business publications.
 He also holds an inactive real estate brokers license and formally owned and operated a real estate company involved in residential sales and development.

 Hooser graduated from Radford High School (Class of 1972), Kaua'i Community College and the University of Hawai'i - West O'ahu.
-He is presently a part-time student in the U.H.
-William S. Richardson School of Law.

 For a better understanding of Gary Hooser's background and experience, watch "The Hooser Story" online video: